 Headspace was originally an events company, offering prospective clients a way to book Puddicombe.
 After several clients asked him for material to take come, the team (a few friends of Puddicombe and Pierson) built an app to fill that need.

 The app originally came with a few offline sessions, which followed the classes conducted in London.

 Puddicombe delivers the sessions in his soothing British voice, which is still the default male voice on Headspace.
 His appearances on Jimmy Fallon and his TED Talk have made him a key ambassador for mindfulness in the West.

 The app quickly surpassed event bookings as the revenue driver for Headspace.
 It reached one million downloads in 2014, and received early praise from several celebrities, alongside partnerships with Virgin Atlantic and Harvard University.

 Even with this growing interest in mindfulness, Headspace was still a rather niche company until 2018.
 In that year, it reached one million paid subscribers, a 50 percent surge over the previous year, alongside a growth in commercial clients, such as Google and LinkedIn.

 As Headspace grew, so did its rival, Calm.
 Both built by UK entrepreneurs, Headspace and Calm are in what they describe as “mindful competition”.
-For the first few years, Headspace led the way, but after receiving the award for best iOS App in 2017, Calm has outpaced its rival in revenue and valuation.
+For the first few years, Headspace led the way, however Calm received a wave of new users following its iOS award for App of the Year in 2017.

 Headspace also acquired Alpine.AI in 2018, which built interactive voice services for retail.
 It launched Headspace Health a few months later, a subsidiary aimed at embedding its design and philosophical approach to third-party medical devices and services.